RayHackett/enzymm/README.md

 ## ️Overview

-Enzyme Motif Miner uses geometric template matching to identify known arrangements of catalytic residues in protein structures.
-It searches protein structures provided by the user for residue arrangements found in a database of templates. `EnzyMM` ships with a library of catalytic templates derived from the [Mechanism and Catalytic Site Atlas](https://www.ebi.ac.uk/thornton-srv/m-csa/) (M-CSA).
+Enzyme Motif Miner uses geometric template matching to identify known arrangements of catalytic residues called templates in protein structures.
+It searches protein structures provided by the user against a database of templates. `EnzyMM` ships with a library of catalytic templates derived from the [Mechanism and Catalytic Site Atlas](https://www.ebi.ac.uk/thornton-srv/m-csa/) (M-CSA) but you can also generate your own.
 These templates represent consensus arrangements of catalytic sites found in active sites of experimental protein structures.

-As catalytic sites are both highly conservered and absolutely critical for the function of a protein, identifying them offers many biological insights.
+As catalytic sites are both highly conserved and absolutely critical for the function of a protein, identifying them offers many biological insights.
 This method has two key advantages.
-Firstly, as it doesnt rely on sequence or global fold similarity, similar catalytic arrangements can be found accross great evolutionary distances offering insights into the divergence or even convergence of enyzmes.
-Secondly, as geometric matching is very fast, `EnzyMM` scales to along side databases of predicted protein structures.
-Expect to scan a protein structure in a matter of seconds.
+Firstly, as it doesn't rely on sequence or (global) fold similarity, similar catalytic arrangements can be found accross great evolutionary distances offering insights into the divergence or even convergence of enyzmes.
+Secondly, as geometric matching is very fast, `EnzyMM` scales along side databases of predicted protein structures.
+Expect to scan a protein structure in a matter of seconds on consumer laptops.

-As a database driven method, `EnzyMM` is inherintly limited by the coverage of residue arrangements in its template library.
-The provided template library covers nearly the entire M-CSA and thus around 3/4 of enyzme mechanisms classified by the Enyzme Commission to the 3rd level.
+As a database driven method, `EnzyMM` is inherently limited by the coverage of residue arrangements in its template library.
+The provided template library covers nearly the entire M-CSA and thus around 3/4 of enzyme mechanisms classified by the Enzyme Commission to the 3rd level.
+Catalytic arrangements not found in the PDBe won't be included in the M-CSA.
 Of course, the user can also provide their own library of templates.
-While primarily intended for catalytic sites, you are invited to search with your own libary of templates.
+While primarily intended for catalytic sites, you are invited to search with your own library of templates.

 For the actual geometric matching `EnzyMM` relies on [PyJess](https://github.com/althonos/pyjess) - a [Cython](https://cython.org/) wrapper of [Jess](https://github.com/iriziotis/jess).